QT's name and shame: This week's drink and drug drivers

 EVERY Monday the QT publishes the names of drink and drug drivers who have appeared in Ipswich Magistrates Court over the past week.

-David Holt, 69, from Wulkuraka, pleaded guilty to drink driving at Brassall on August 3.
-He lost his licence for one month and fined $350.
+Jarrod Aldritt Rainbow, 40, from Boonah, pleaded guilty to drink driving at Boonah on April 8.
+He lost his licence for three months and fined $550.